zchee/golang-wiki/WebAssembly.md

 # Known bug

-The Go 1.11 release [has a bug](https://github.com/golang/go/issues/27961) which can generate incorrect wasm code in some (rare) circumstances.
+The Go 1.11 and 1.11.1 releases [have a bug](https://github.com/golang/go/issues/27961) which can generate incorrect wasm code in some (rare) circumstances.

 If your go code compiles to wasm without problem, but produces an error like this when run in the browser: